 The banana and plantain trees are quite difficult to differentiate as they’re very similar even in their vegetative state.
 The easiest way to distinguish both trees is through their fruits.

 Bananas are soft, sweet, and excellent for baking.
 In contrast, plantains are firmer and have a starchy taste, which makes them ideal for use in exotic recipes.
-Though plantain and banana plants leave are similar in color, they are a little different in shape and share a few other tell-tale features that set the two apart.
+Though plantain and banana leaves are similar in color, they are a little different in shape and share a few other telltale features that set the two apart.

 Going by appearance alone, one may wonder what precisely is the difference between plantain suckers and banana suckers.
-But while both may look alike, plantain’s taste isn’t to be confused with that of a banana.
+While both may look alike, plantain’s taste isn’t to be confused with that of banana.

-- Banana suckers are widely used in European cuisine and North American, although they originally came from Southeast Asia.
+- Banana suckers are widely used in European and North American cuisines.
+However, they originally came from Southeast Asia.

-- Characteristically, they have a slender shape, are long, and protected by thick skin.
+- Bananas have a slender shape, are long, and are protected by thick skin.

 - There are many different types of banana trees producing various kinds of fruits.
 In Western cultures, however, the word “banana” describes the sweet, yellow variety typically.

-- The exterior skin is green, resilient, and challenging to peel when immature.
+- The exterior skin is green, resilient, and difficult to peel when immature.

 - With increasing maturity, the skin turns light yellow, then a dark brown color.
 It’s also easy to peel off.

 - The fruit can be consumed cooked or raw, and as it matures, the edible pulp of the fruit becomes sweeter, darker, and softer.